rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "GraphQL Query with GitHub's GraphQL API" "graphql-query-github-api" %}}

-In this section, you will interact with the GitHub API by only writing queries and mutations without using any React yet.
-Therefore, you are going to use your GraphiQL application or GitHub's GraphQL Explorer from the previous sections to make your first GraphQL query requests to GitHub's API.
-Both tools should be authorized to make a request by using your personal access token.
-Therefore, on the left-hand side of your GraphiQL application, you can fill in GraphQL queries and mutations.
-Let's add the following query to request data about yourself.
+In this section, you will interact with the GitHub API using queries and mutations without React, so it can use a GraphiQL application or GitHub's GraphQL Explorer to make GraphQL query requests to GitHub's API.
+Both tools should be authorized to make request using a personal access token.
+On the left-hand side of your GraphiQL application, you can fill in GraphQL queries and mutations.
+Add the following query to request data about yourself.

 {{< highlight javascript >}}
 {